Backpack Body Armor – Bulletproof Backpacks are Going Mainstream

 If you’ve never considered the practical uses of backpack body armor hopefully this article has opened your eyes about the possibilities that are out there to add an extra layer of protection for you or a loved one.

 A simple 1 lb panel in a backpack has the chance to mean the difference between life and death!
+Don’t just look at backpack body armor as a passing fad.
+It’s something that you should seriously consider.

 Check out our other defense and tactical articles.